Triamec/GearUp/README.md

 - Change the Velocity via the **Slider**
 - Open the built-in System Explorer on **View > TAM System Explorer** for troubleshooting and surveillance from within the application

+## Known issues

+This application was developed for use with a Tria-Link PCI adapter.
+It can be configured and started to connect via USB or Ethernet, but due to a limitation in the TAM API, subscriptions won't work when connected via USB or Ethernet.
+If you want to operate over USB and Ethernet, comment out the subscription part, and set up _drive to drive data exchange_ via configuration as outlined in [application note 142](https://www.triamec.com/en/documents.html).